 You’ll be able to add different shipping costs, taxes or price settings to adapt your products or offers to the other Amazon “national markets” or Zones.
 And to handle all your inventory from your source market.
 Amazon will take care of updating all the other depending on the Amazon markets.

-Amazon marketplace mandatory requirements
+What are the Amazon marketplace mandatory requirements?

 Type of integrations and data feeds available